Scalable and Robust Community Detection with Randomized Sketching: Improved Sampling Methods for Capturing Small Clusters

 \subsection{Sparsity-based Sampling}

-The URS method achieves significant computational complexity improvements for balanced graphs.
-However, imbalance in the graphs will tend to carry over to the sketch, thus requiring a large number of samples to ensure that the sketch adequately captures the small clusters.

-In this section, a new sampling method which can yield a more balanced sketch of unbalanced data is presented.
-This method, designated `Sparsity-based Sampling', samples the sparser columns of the adjacency matrix, which represent nodes with fewer connections, with a higher probability.
-Specifically, the probability of the $i\textsuperscript{th}$ node being selected is set inversely proportional to the degree of the node, i.e., the $\ell_0$-norm of the corresponding column $ \| \ba_i \|_0$; a factor which is a measure of sparsity.
+This first method, designated `Sparsity-based Sampling', samples the sparser columns of the adjacency matrix, which represent nodes with fewer connections, with a higher probability.
+Specifically, the probability of the $i\textsuperscript{th}$ node being selected is set inversely proportional to the degree of the node, i.e., the $\ell_0$-norm of the corresponding column $ \| \ba_i \|_0$, a factor which is a measure of sparsity.
 When calculating the norm, the entries corresponding to unobserved edges are set to zero.
 Note that, because the diagonal element is always populated with one, the $\ell_0$ norm will always be greater than zero.
 The sampling probabilities are properly normalized so that they sum up to one.
+Here, SbS is analyzed and shown to also reduce the computational complexity, while at the same time improving the probability of success when working with unbalanced data.
+The proof of the results for the SbS approach can be found in Appendix~\ref{sec:ProofsSbS}.

 To clearly illustrate the advantage of this method, we will first consider a sketch produced by sampling with replacement, and later consider the more difficult scenario where sampling is performed without replacement.
 The next proposition provides a result when the graph consists of disjoint cliques $\bA = \bL$, i.e., is uncorrupted. \begin{proposition} Suppose $\bA\!=\!\bL$, where $\bL$ is as defined in Data Model \ref{datamodel}, and all edges are observed.
 Then, using SbS with replacement, the sampling probabilities from all clusters are equal to $1/r$. \end{proposition} Hence, there is an equal probability of sampling from each cluster regardless of the cluster sizes.
 Even if the clusters are highly unbalanced, i.e., the largest cluster is much larger than the smallest cluster, SbS will tend to produce a sketch which is near-perfectly balanced.
 In fact, we can still improve the balance of the sketch even if the graph is corrupted.
-The next result will depend on the mean degree of a node in the smallest cluster, which is
+The next result will depend on the mean degree of a node in the smallest cluster, which is $\mu_{min} = \obsprob [(p-q) \, \nmin + q N]$.
+We will always assume that